antoniovandre/antoniovandre_mathgame_bash/README.md

 Licença de uso e compartilhamento: Atribuição-NãoComercial-CompartilhaIgual (CC BY-NC-SA).
 ____________________

+Android version:

 Run the software with the command "bash antoniovandre_mathgame".
+__

+Linux version:

+Run the software with the command "bash antoniovandre_mathgame_linux".
+__

 If your environment is not capable of producing sounds, run with "bash antoniovandre_mathgame_nosound".